The Road to Beech Mountain, Part 1: The First Camps

 There were some new arrivals at Hunter Lake after the Boy Scouts departed.
 The Orange County 4-H spent a week at Camp Townsend in 1940 and returned in 1941.
 They were told that the camp was not available in 1942 and camped elsewhere that year.

-The Girl Scouts, as previously noted, left Spruce Ridge after 1942 and opened Birch Ridge Scout Camp in 1948.
+As previously noted, the Middletown Girl Scouts, later the Sarah Wells Council, would open Birch Ridge Scout Camp in 1948.
 Birch Ridge hosted several Boy Scout and co-ed events over the years and was sold in 2019-2020.

 Camp Townsend closed after the 1967 season and was put up for sale in 1968.
 Where it went from there is unclear, but the current owners purchased it in the 1980s when it was being used as a Catholic boys’ camp and opened Hunter Lake Campground.
 It remains in operation to this day as a camp open to all.